Struktal/Struktal/README.md

     Template::include("header.php");
 ?>

-<?php echo $variable; ?>
+<?php output($variable); ?>

 <?php
     // Include the footer template
     Template::include("footer.php");
 ?>
 ```
 This is the template file.
 It sets a website title and includes the header and footer template files located in the ``📁 project/htdocs/frontend/includes/`` directory.
 The variable that was assigned in the script is then outputted.
+The ``output`` function is a helper function that is used to output content.
+It takes care of escaping HTML characters.
+If there is a need to output unescaped content, the default ``echo`` function can be used instead.

 > <b>Note:</b> You could also use [PHP short tags](https://www.php.net/manual/en/language.basic-syntax.phptags.php) within the template file, but make sure that they are enabled in your PHP configuration before doing so.